wetdream-dev/wetdream-dev/README.md

 - 🎵 Love future bass, lofi, hyperpop and soft music

 - ⚡ Fun fact:
-     - on my smartphone, I prefer to use the smallest font., my friend say it's weird
+     - on my smartphone, I prefer to use the smallest font, my friend say it's weird
      - this emoji can descript who am i : ♍ 🎮 🍝 📖 🤓 ☕ 🏊‍♂️